Availity/availity-react/packages/reactstrap-validation-select/README.md

 *   **`label`**: String.
 Optional.
 If provided, the rendered component will mimic `AvSelectField` instead of `AvSelect` (it will create a group with a label and feedback).
 *   **`requestConfig`**: Object.
 Optional.
 Configuration object which will be used with the query method on the resource.
 Useful for defining headers to be sent with the request.
 *   **`parameters`**: Object.
 Optional.
 Object which will be used to create querystring parameters in the request.
 *   **`customerId`**: String.
 Optional.
-The value of the customer ID which will be sent in the header of the request.
+The value of the customer ID which will be sent in the parameters.
 Useful for restricting the loaded options to be related to the organization the user has in context.
+*   **`requiredParams`**: Array of strings.
+Optional.
+If present, the network request will not be made until all of the required parameters specified in the array have a truthy value.
+*   **`watchParams`**: Array of strings.
+Optional.
+If present, the options will reset when any of the parameters specified in the array change value.
+This is useful for when a customerId changes and you need to load a new list of options for the user to choose from.
 *   **`resource`**: Availity API resource (see [@availity/api-core](https://github.com/Availity/sdk-js/tree/master/packages/api-core) and [@availity/api-axios](https://github.com/Availity/sdk-js/tree/master/packages/api-axios)).
 Required.
 *   **`getResult`**: String or Function.
 Optional.
 When a function, the function will be called with the API response body/payload and is expected to return an array containing the list of items for the page.
 When a string, the string is expected to be a simple key used to get the value from the response ("simple" meaning not handling dot-notation for nested objects, if you need that provide a function.)
 *   **`delay`**: Number. default: 350, The amount of time (in milliseconds) to wait after the user has stopped typing before making the network request (debounced input).